dwaan/homebridge-adb/README.md

 ## Prerequisite

-* Install Homebridge, Homebridge Config UI X (this plugin support web configuration over there), and this plugins
+1. Install Homebridge, Homebridge Config UI X (this plugin support web configuration over there), and this plugins
 	```
 	sudo npm install -g --unsafe-perm homebridge homebridge-adb
 	```

-* Install ADB tools inside Homebridge server.
-Open Homebridge Config UI X in your browser then navigate to terminal, and then run this command:
+2. Install ADB tools inside Homebridge server.
+Open Homebridge Config UI X in your browser then navigate to terminal or ssh to your homebridge server, and then run this command:
-	* If the homebridge server is inside Ubuntu, use this command:
+	* If the homebridge server run inside Ubuntu, use this command:
 		```
 		sudo apt-get install android-tools-adb android-tools-fastboot
 		```
-	*  Or, if the homebridge is inside Docker container like the one from of oznu/docker-homebridge, please refer to **Docker container** section
+	*  Or, if the homebridge run inside Docker container like the one from oznu/docker-homebridge, please refer to **Docker container** section
 	*  Or, if you're using other OS, please refer this link to download the ADB tools: [https://developer.android.com/studio/releases/platform-tools](https://developer.android.com/studio/releases/platform-tools)
-	*  To check if the ADB installed properly, run this command:
+	*  Check if the ADB installed properly by running this command:
 		```
 		adb version
 		```
 		This will output something like `Android Debug Bridge version x.x.x`

-* Enable Developer mode in your Android device, visit this documentation for more information [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options)
+3. Enable Developer mode in your Android device, visit this documentation for more information [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options)

-* **IMPORTANT**: Some Android device doesn't have support remote ADB by default.
+4. **IMPORTANT**: Some Android device doesn't support "Remote ADB" by default.
 If your device is one of them, connect your device with USB cable to any computer with ADB installed.
 Open terminal and run this command:
 	```
 	adb tcpip 5555
 	```
 	if no error produced, disconnect unplug the USB cable from the computer.

-* _Optionally_, run this command to make sure you can connect to device:
+5. _OPTIONAL_ Run this command to make sure you can connect to device:
 	```
 	adb connect your-device-ip
 	```